OpenGIS/inreach-mapshare/readme.md

 Features:

-* An interactive Map displays track points and messages sent to your MapShare (supports password protected MapShare pages).
+* Embed an interactive Map and timeline containing track points and messages shared with your MapShare page.
-* Each Point displayed contains the following information:
+* Each point displayed contains the following information:
 	* Time UTC
 	* Time (local)
-	* Event
+	* Event (e.g. a message, or track point)
 	* Text (for messages)
 	* Latitude
 	* Longitude
 	* Elevation
 	* Velocity
 	* Valid GPS Fix
-* MapShare data refreshes every 15 minutes and is cached to improve performance (adjustable in Settings).
+* The plugin updates your MapShare every 15 minutes and is cached to improve performance (adjustable in Settings).
 * Use the in-built demo to preview how your MapShare will display (`[inreach-mapshare mapshare_identifier="demo"]`).
-* Customise in WP Admin > Settings > inReach MapShare
+* Customise in WP Admin > Settings > inReach MapShare.
 * Appearance settings:
-	* Basemap - <a href="https://www.openstreetmap.org/fixthemap">OpenStreetMap</a> by default, <a href="https://leaflet-extras.github.io/leaflet-providers/preview/">other providers</a> are supported.
+	* Basemap - <a href="https://www.openstreetmap.org/fixthemap">OpenStreetMap</a> by default, lots of <a href="https://leaflet-extras.github.io/leaflet-providers/preview/">other providers</a> supported.
 	* Colour - pick a colour to suit your theme.
 	* Icons - use SVG images as icons.
+* Content is responsive, and adapts to suit devices both small and large.
+* Customise content with your own CSS rules.

 If you experience any issues with the plugin, ensure that your MapShare page (i.e. share.garmin.com/[your_identifier]) is displaying data.
 This is important - this plugin can only display data available to your MapShare.